magento/architecture/design-documents/frontend/server-side-rendering.md

 ## How it works

-The basic idea is that we don't want the web browser (client) to be responsible for rendering content via JavaScript, because JavaScript is notoriously slow, especially at rendering DOM and especially on older or mobile devices.
+The basic idea is that we don't want the web browser (client) to be responsible for rendering initial page content via JavaScript, because JavaScript is notoriously slow, especially at rendering DOM and especially on older or mobile devices.
 Unnecessary rendering also consumes more energy, which has the potential to suck a mobile device's battery dry. :battery:

 If we leverage the HTTP server to do as much heavy lifting as we can, some of this heavy lifting (non-sensitive pages) can be cached as well, resulting in a faster, better user experience.